-A. The STI has been included in the above table on an accruals basis and has been recorded above at an assumed 95 per cent of the maximum potential payment.
-As noted above, a minority of operational and strategic KPIs has not been met and it is expected a proportion of the maximum STI will be forfeited.
-Individual performance reviews to be conducted after the finalisation of the 2018 audited consolidated financial statements will determine the final entitlement.
+A. The STI has been included in the above table on an accrual basis and has been recorded at 100 per cent of the maximum potential payment.
+Individual performance reviews to be conducted after the finalisation of the 2019 audited consolidated financial statements will determine the final entitlement.

-B. The LTI has been included in the above table on an accruals basis.
-It is payable in the form of performance rights, convertible into deferred vesting shares upon achievement of the earnings-based and / or relative TSR performance hurdles.
+B. The LTI has been included in the above table on an accrual basis.
+It is payable in the form of performance rights, convertible into shares upon achievement of the earnings-based and / or relative TSR performance hurdles over a three-year performance period.
+The LTI is accrued as 1/3 of total performance rights to vest 100 per cent.